 In procedural programming, we mostly divide our code into different functions to make it modular.
 Whereas in OOP, we divide the program into different classes to give it a modular format.

-A class is a collection of attributes and methods (the user-defined function inside a class) which came in existence

-	when the object of that class is created.
-We can also say that a Class is a blueprint of an object and the object is the

-	implementation of that blueprint.
+A class is a collection of attributes and methods (the user-defined function inside a class) that comes into existence when the object of that class is created.
+We can also say that a Class is a blueprint of an object and the object is the implementation of that blueprint.

-	To create a user-defined function, we use def keyword and to define a class we use class keyword, and the class keyword

-	is followed by the class name.
+To create a user-defined function, we use the def keyword.
+To define a class, we use the class keyword, and the class keyword is followed by the class name.

-	As a function, we can also use triple quotes inside a class so it could have a docstring which contain additional

-	information of the class.
+As a function, we can also use triple quotes inside a class so it could have a docstring that contains additional information about the class.

 ”’ class docstring”’